goshSAMit/goshsamit.github.io/content/projects/Homepage Dashboard.md

 ## Intro
 Homepage is a simple dashboard allowing users to set up a single page to get a quick view of services running on their network, resource utilization, and important links.
 It's also a good project to start working with docker containers, as you can create a docker container to run your homepage instance, which is what this guide will show.

+- If you would like to see the configuration files for my own homepage dashboard, please follow [this link](https://github.com/goshSAMit/homepage_dashboard).
 ## Steps
 1. Install docker and docker compose [with this guide]("https://goshsamit.com/how-to-install-docker-and-docker-compose-on-ubuntu")
 2. On your docker machine (mine is a VM running Ubuntu server), create a folder where you want to keep your homepage files